AmirMasnavi/Industrial-Production-Simulator/Sprint3/documentation/USEI24/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The system must successfully import data from specified file types (e.g., CSV, JSON, XML) without errors.
-* **AC2:** The system must identify and handle duplicate entries according to the specified business rules.
-* **AC3:** Each field in the imported files must correctly map to the corresponding data structure attributes, ensuring data types match the specifications.
+* **AC1:** The system must allow the user to input a delay (increased duration) for a specific activity.
+* **AC2:** The system must recalculate the following after a delay is applied: The critical path(s), the total project duration, the earliest and latest start/finish times for all activities, slack times for non-critical activities.
+* **AC3:** The system must notify the user of the updated schedule, including any impacted critical paths or durations.
+* **AC3:** The system must validate that the new duration does not violate data integrity or dependency constraints

 ### 1.4.
 Found out Dependencies